 Skip to main content

-SuperBox is a cloud-native platform combining Next.js, Go, AWS Lambda, and S3 for scalable MCP server management.
+SuperBox is a cloud-native platform combining Next.js, Go, Cloudflare Workers, and Cloudflare R2 for scalable MCP server management.

 Component Architecture